MarioMoura/mariomoura.com/content/post/ssh-ask-pass.md

 You may have wondered how that script works.

-SSH calls the `ASKPASS` script multiple times depending on you host situation, meaning that when the server key is not yet scanned ssh will ask you to accept it or not, like this:
+SSH calls the `ASKPASS` script multiple times depending on your host situation, meaning that when the server key is not yet scanned ssh will ask you to accept it or not, like this:
 ```
 The authenticity of host 'example.com (example.com)' can't be established.